ConnectedLib/connectedlib10/modules/youth_development/section-1-6.md

 Pyschosocial theory, developed by German psychoanalyst Erik Erikson (1902-1994), emphasizes a person’s development over the entire span of their life.
 Psychosocial theory is composed of eight stages of interaction with the social environment, with each stage building upon the previous ones.<sup>[14](#fn14)</sup>

-Developmental psychologist Urie Bronfenbrenner (1917-2005) emphasized the importance of studying children and adults in real life settings, instead of labs, and examining all the socio-cultural contexts in which growth and development occurs.<sup>[13](#fn13)</sup>

 <div class="explanatory">
   <p><span class="box-title">KEY CONCEPTS OF ERIKSON’S PSYCHOSOCIAL THEORY</span></p>
   <p>Excerpt from LIS 516: Youth Development and Behavior in a Digital Age [1:00] by Dr. Katie Davis and the University of Washington